 If your insurance broker isn’t offering you the best deal, you should shop around.
-I’ve seen parents be charged large increases by their broker and after shopping around, ended up paying less after the new driver was added to there vehicle, than what they were paying before.
+I’ve seen parents be charged large increases by their broker, but after shopping around, ended up paying less after the new driver was added to there vehicle, than what they were paying before.

 Ask yourself this.
-“How expensive is drivers education, when compared to reduced insurance costs and/or even one accident that could have been avoided?”
+“How expensive is drivers education, when considering reduced insurance costs or even one accident that could have been avoided?”

 #2 – Will we save on our auto insurance?
 (Recap from above.)